LuisFelipeJorge/Linked_List/README.md

 The *"Stacks"* must obey the **LIFO** condition (Last In First Out) to place and remove their elements, to facilitate understanding, we could imagine a real pile of dishes, where we place the dishes on top of each other.
 If we want to take one of these dishes, we need to remove the dish at the top of the pile, which was the last dish added, that is, so that the last item added is the first item removed.

 Otherwise, the *"Queues"* must follow the **FIFO** restriction (First In, First Out) to insert and remove elements.
 We can see this as a queue of people in a Music Show, the first person to enter the queue must be the first to enter the show,it means to leave the queue , and the last person in the queue must wait until everyone in front of her enters the show before she can enter the show.

+To better understand the peculiarities of each of the data structures, please consult the available source code.